 Following that first step, imagine then that Plato, that greatest of all philosophers, was right when, long ago in 360 BC, he wrote of ‘our state of innocence, before we had any experience of evils to come, when we were…simple and calm and happy…pure ourselves and not yet enshrined in that living tomb which we carry about, now that we are imprisoned’, a time when we lived a ‘blessed and spontaneous life…[where] neither was there any violence, or devouring of one another [no sex as humans practice it now], or war or quarrel among them…And they dwelt naked, and mostly in the open air…and they had no beds, but lay on soft couches of grass’. ( & )

-Similarly, let’s imagine that Plato’s compatriot Hesiod was also right when, in his poem The Works and Days, he described our species’ cooperative and loving past: ‘When gods alike and mortals rose to birth / A golden race the immortals formed on earth…Like gods they lived, with calm untroubled mind / Free from the toils and anguish of our kind…Strangers to ill, their lives in feasts flowed by…They with abundant goods ’midst quiet lands / All willing shared the gathering of their hands.’ ()
+Similarly, let’s imagine that Plato’s Greek compatriot Hesiod was also right when, some 400 years before Plato, he wrote in his poem Works and Days, he described our species’ cooperative and loving past: ‘When gods alike and mortals rose to birth / A golden race the immortals formed on earth…Like gods they lived, with calm untroubled mind / Free from the toils and anguish of our kind…Strangers to ill, their lives in feasts flowed by…They with abundant goods ’midst quiet lands / All willing shared the gathering of their hands.’ ()

 And that the philosopher Jean-Jacques Rousseau was right when he said about even some humans living today that ‘nothing is more gentle than man in his primitive state’ (par.
 181)—and that the anthropologist C. Owen Lovejoy was correct in his summary of the evidence that anthropology has now revealed, which is that ‘our species-defining cooperative mutualism can now be seen to extend well beyond the deepest Pliocene [well beyond 5.3 million years ago]’. ()

-From there, imagine that it is also true that primatological studies of bonobos (the variety of chimpanzee living south of the Congo river) reveal a great deal about how loving and cooperative our distant primate ancestors likely were.
+From there, imagine that it is also true that primatological studies of bonobos (the variety of chimpanzee living south of the Congo river) reveal a great deal about how cooperative, selfless and loving our distant primate ancestors likely were.
 (The significance of bonobos is discussed further in .)

 To evidence this point, consider these astonishingly beautiful observations of bonobos—firstly, from filmmakers producing a documentary about them: ‘they’re surely the most fascinating animals on the planet.
-They’re the closest animals to man.
+They’re the closest animals to man [in that they share 99 percent of our genetic make-up].
 They’re the only animals capable of creating the same “gaze” as a human.’
 And ‘Once I got hit on the head with a branch that had a bonobo on it.
 I sat down and the bonobo noticed I was in a difficult situation and came and took me by the hand and moved my hair back, like they do.
 So they live on compassion, and that’s really interesting to experience.’ ()